 PhilHealth members and their enrolled dependents are entitled to government-mandated health insurance benefits.

-Members receive different benefits and pay different contribution rates depending on the category they belong to.
+Members receive different benefits and pay different contribution rates depending on their category.

-PhilHealth members under the formal economy category consist mostly of employees with formal contracts and fixed employment terms, including the following:
+PhilHealth members under the formal economy category consist primarily of employees with formal contracts and fixed employment terms, including the following:

 - Government employees